 This depends on how white you want your teeth to be.
 If you choose a cheap teeth whitening kit, you can achieve some degree of whitening for around £20.
 A professional whitening kit will give stronger results for around £50-£100.

 For the strongest whitening gel, you'll need to visit a dentist and get a take-home kit, which will cost upwards of £200.

 What is the cost of teeth whitening at the dentist?

-In-office teeth whitening costs £350 – £1,000, while a take-home kit prescribed by a dental professional costs from £200 – £400 on average.
-Both are a proven way to get whiter teeth.
+In-office teeth whitening costs £350 – £1,000, while a take-home kit prescribed by dental professionals costs from £200 – £400 on average.
+Both are proven ways to get whiter teeth.
 That said, laser whitening usually gives the most significant difference.